5 Minute Read

 Below, we’ve broken down what you need to know about college financial aid by defining key terms and listing deadlines, starting with the FAFSA.
 It’s a pretty detailed list, so let’s get started!

 The FAFSA (Free Application for Federal Student Aid) is a form that must be completed before a student receives any funding for college.
-The federal deadline for the 2017-2018 school year is June 30, 2017.
 Keep in mind that if your FAFSA paperwork is not processed by the time the fall semester begins, you may be required to pay tuition costs out of your own pocket, and then be reimbursed when your funding arrives.
 States and colleges have their own deadlines, many of which have recently passed or are just around the corner.
 If you’d like to receive state or college-specific aid in addition to federal funding, you must apply early!
+To learn more about how to apply the right way, check out our simple FAFSA Guide.

 Once the FAFSA is complete, you should see something called an EFC (Expected Family Contribution).
 Breathe easy.
 That number isn’t the amount of funding your teen will receive or the amount you’re required to pay.
 The score simply helps colleges determine how much aid a student is eligible to receive.